limivann/app-performance-predictor/README.md

 8. Developers that made the most apps.
 9. FAANG, which company made the best apps?
 10. How to get "High" Rating on Play Store?
+11. Market breakdown by game category, which category has most downloads?
+12.

 ## Data preparation and cleaning